sinster23/Custom-DNS-Server/README.md

 # 🧠 DIY DNS Server in Node.js

-A fully functional DNS server built from scratch using Node.js and raw UDP sockets (without dns packet) .
+A fully functional DNS server built from scratch using Node.js and raw UDP sockets.
 This project manually handles DNS protocol encoding and decoding — no external DNS libraries used!

 ---